Periodontal Disease in Dogs and CatsLast updated: September 23, 2021

 - Along with veterinarian check-ups, you can also regularly evaluate your pet's oral health at home.
 Warning signs to look for include bumps or masses in the mouth; discolored, fractured, or missing teeth; bad breath; red or swollen gums; and pain or bleeding around the gums.

-- There are also certain sprays, oral gels, and rinses that help fight plaque.
+- There are also certain sprays, and oral gels that help fight plaque.
 There are even water additives that you can add to your pet's drinking water!

 Although good dental care for your pet can seem like a big undertaking, your pet's well-being and health is worth the effort.
 Plus it will become easier once you have a routine in place!